kodyl/stilr/README.md

 Not implemented yet.
 Contributions are welcome!

 ## TODO:
-- [ ] Removed React as a dependency
+- [ ] Remove React as a dependency
 - [ ] More examples